johnshearing/beemocracy/Beemocracy2.0.md

           * Think - a guaranteed quorum of active, interested, and invested decision makers with first hand information to work with.
   * #### CIP-1694 - Governance by Centralized Jury Pretending To Be A Representative Democracy
     * Community members delegate the voting power of their ADA to the DReps and the DReps vote however they want with the delegated voting power.
-    * The DRep structure has no means to enforce that DReps debate nor is there any means to ensure they make decisions based on information they have verified for themselves.
+    * The DRep structure has no means to enforce that DReps debate nor is there any means to ensure the DReps make decisions based on information they have verified for themselves.
     * Eventually, representative democracy always converges to echo chambers, information bubbles, ignorance, hysteria, cronyism, corruption and ultimately very bad decisions.
-    * To make matters worse, this is effectively a one ADA one vote system so the whales get too make all the decisions.
+    * To make matters worse, CIP-1694 is effectively a one ADA one vote system, so the whales get to make all the decisions unless something is done to keep them in check.
     * This is why IOG will appoint a jury of well informed highly respected community members (The Constitutional Committee) which shall have final say on governance issues.
     * So despite all the pretence of a representative democracy, governance issues in the Cardano community are ultimately decided by a fixed jury.
     * This is not such a bad thing because juries of informed citizens typically make good decisions.